ajhenley/gitbook/more_printing.md

 The borders of the receipt are made up of the dash which is between the ```0``` and ```=``` keys.
 And the ```|``` pipe character which is above the ```[Enter]``` key.
 You create a ```|``` by holding ```[shift]``` + ```\```.

 Your receipt will line up if you use only spaces.
 Tabs are handled differently by the editor (Eclipse) so just use spaces to make it easy on yourself.
-Eclipse will move the cursor 4 positions when you press ```[TAB]``` but the tab character will be replaced by 8 spaces when the program runs.
+Eclipse will move the cursor 4 positions when you press ```[TAB]```.
+The tab character will be replaced by 8 spaces when the program executes.

 <pre>